asaje379/nestjs-prisma-pagination/README.md

-  search?: string; // The value you want to search in your table (string | number | enum) from?: string; // ISOString value that indicates the starting date for the query to?: string; // ISOString value that indicates the end date for the query }
+  search?: string; // The value you want to search in your table (string | number | enum) from?: string; // ISOString value that indicates the starting date for the query to?: string; // ISOString value that indicates the end date for the query take?: number; // The number of items you want to retrieve skip?: number; // The number of items to skip
+}
 ```